fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 Defined below.
 * `logging_digitalocean` - (Optional) A DigitalOcean Spaces endpoint to send streaming logs to.
 Defined below.
+* `logging_cloudfiles` - (Optional) A Rackspace Cloud Files endpoint to send streaming logs to.
+Defined below.
 * `response_object` - (Optional) Allows you to create synthetic responses that exist entirely on the varnish machine.
 Useful for creating error or maintenance pages that exists outside the scope of your datacenter.
 Best when used with Condition objects.
 * `snippet` - (Optional) A set of custom, "regular" (non-dynamic) VCL Snippet configuration blocks.
 Defined below.
 * `dynamicsnippet` - (Optional) A set of custom, "dynamic" VCL Snippet configuration blocks.
 Defined below.